How to Write a Character-Driven Plot in 4 Steps

 And most importantly, what weight did they carry with it?

 NOW you can start thinking about your story too.
-Ask these questions about your characters.
+Ask these questions of your own characters.

 Once the character’s goals are decided you can begin to play with various events that would affect their journey to that goal.